John Watson met Sherlock Holmes when he was ten years old – it was hard not to, when one’s brother was a tribute in the Hunger Games.

 “Murdered?”
 Mr. Watson repeated.

-“Yeah – Sherlock’s mom was killed during after the reaping ceremony,” John filled him in.
+“Yeah – Sherlock’s mom was killed after the reaping ceremony,” John filled him in.
 Mr. and Mrs. Watson exchanged looks.

 “Yes, of course,” Mr. Watson agreed.